Halliburton Company (HAL) Shares Down Despite Recent Market Volatility

 HAL’s Market Performance

-The stock of Halliburton Company (HAL) has seen a -16.31% decrease in the past week, with a -23.59% drop in the past month, and a -19.54% fall in the past quarter.
-The volatility ratio for the week is 6.15%, and the volatility levels for the past 30 days are at 3.98% for HAL.
-The simple moving average for the last 20 days is -18.19% for HAL stock, with a simple moving average of -12.87% for the last 200 days.
+The stock of Halliburton Company (HAL) has seen a 0.16% increase in the past week, with a -16.32% drop in the past month, and a -15.53% fall in the past quarter.
+The volatility ratio for the week is 4.69%, and the volatility levels for the past 30 days are at 4.30% for HAL.
+The simple moving average for the last 20 days is -13.21% for HAL stock, with a simple moving average of -10.32% for the last 200 days.

 Analysts’ Opinion of HAL